patience4711/RPI-APS-inverters/README.md

 - software can be updated by uploading and installing a tar achive

 ## (RE) INSTALLATION INSTRUCTIONS
-**new installation**<br>
+**installation via the sd-card immge**<br>
-Download the package, unzip and burn the image on an sd card.
+**step 1** Download the package, unzip and burn the image on an sd card.
+I you are new user of this software please continue with stap 3.
-<br>Boot up.
+**step 2** You already are using this software then you can make a backup of your system and databases first.
+You should do this after sunset.
+Then complete the next steps before midnight in order to get a smooth migration..
+**step 3**
+<br>Boot up with the new sd-card.
 Open the wifi settings on your computer/tablet/phone.
 After a while you will see an accesspoint **RadioAP**.
 Connect to it with the paswd 'rpiradio'.
 <br>Now browse to http://192.168.4.1 and enter your wifi credentials as well as a userename/password
 for the security of your webpages.
 Click save and wait for the reboot button to appear.
 Click it.
 **note:** The security credentials are needed to get access to the settings of your ECU.
-For security reasons only from inside your local network.

 <br>Next the Raspberry reboots and tries to connect to your wifi.
 This may take a while!
 You can find your Raspberry's ip address by browsing to http://rpiecu.local.
 Or open your router's webpage to see the connected devices to find the ip address.
 Or use a wifi analizer tool on your phone/tablet.
+**step 4**
+The first thing to do now is to expand the filesystem.
+Go to the menu 'system' and click the button 'expand'.
+After the reboot you can restore your system backup.
+**step 5**
-Important: you should do some configuration first.
-Got to the chapter 'SETTINGS'.
+If you restored a systembackup you can check the settings otherwise you should do some other configuration first.
+See the chapter 'SETTINGS'.
+In particular the setting of the geographic coordinates is important.

 **upgrade an existing installation**
 If you already use this software you can do 2 things: Install a new image or simply update the software.